menu

 Demographics

-The citizens of Chandler are slightly less educated than the national average of 21.84% for the average city or town: 16.92% of adults in Chandler have a bachelor's degree or advanced degree
+The percentage of adults in Chandler who are college-educated is close to the national average for all communities of 21.84%: 18.86% of the adults in Chandler have a bachelor's degree or advanced degree.

 The people who call Chandler home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chandler residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chandler include German, Irish, English, French, and Italian.
+The greatest number of Chandler residents report their race to be White, followed by Asian.
+Important ancestries of people in Chandler include Irish, English, German, French, and Scandinavian.

 The most common language spoken in Chandler is English.
 Other important languages spoken here include Italian and Polish.